Yetzirah 2024 Jewish Poetry Conference

 It is our aim that the conference will function as an egalitarian community, supporting writers at all levels of their careers.
 To this end:

-While our inaugural cohort of 36 was certainly more than enough (dayenu!), for this second conference we’re booking a discounted block of rooms at the Four Points by Sheraton in downtown Asheville, which will be for additional poets and poetry lovers of all traditions interested in joining us for our public talks, readings, and Shabbat services on Friday and Saturday, and have a conference events pass available for purchase.
+While our inaugural cohort of 36 was certainly more than enough (dayenu!), for this second conference we’re booking a discounted block of rooms at the Four Points by Sheraton in downtown Asheville, at which you can book a room for the duration of the conference or for select days (the rooms are $164/night, for a total of $1,111.92 if you stay July 1-7).

-If you will not be applying to join us on-campus and are only interested in attending the public conference events, you can book your room here for duration of the conference or for select days.
+You can book your room here.
 If you do so, please email Danny Kraft, [email protected], to help us better ascertain if we need to reserve more rooms.
 Thanks!

 Find a provisional schedule here.